alexjvr1/R.temp/R.tempMapping.md

 A de novo Assembly of the Common Frog (Rana temporaria) Transcriptome and Comparison of Transcription Following Exposure to Ranavirus and Batrachochytrium dendrobatidis

 Price *et al.* 2015, PLoS One

+###Mapping to the *Nanorana parkeri* genome

+Sun *et al.* 2015, PNAS Published the genome of a from *Nanorana parkeri*.

+According to the paper

+1. ~50% of the genome comprised TE

+2. ~11Mb of amphibina specific conserved elements (when compared with Xenopus tropicalis)

+3. Substantial blocks of homologous synteny with rare inter- or intrachromosomal rearrangements between Xenopus and Nanorana.

+Genome size ~2.3Gb

+I will map my sequences to Nanorana as a test.

+NCBI Bioproject accession nr: PRJNA243398